ageras-com/sherlock/README.md

 ## License

-	Copyright (c) 2016: Ageras Aps and other contributors:
+	Copyright (c) 2016: Ageras A/S and other contributors:

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation